oowekyala/a-maze-in-python/README.md

-# Mazepie: maze visualization in Python
+# A maze in python

-Nothing groundbreaking here, just a toy project to teach myself Python.
+A toy project to teach myself Python.
 This uses Pygame to render mazes and Tkinter for the control panel.

 You can see nice gifs of the supported generators/solvers below.
 The gifs are slowed down, the algorithms perform well even on big mazes.
 There